precurse/flacthis/README.md

 Module Import Usage
 ------
 When importing `flacthis` as a module into your existing codebase the module requires, at minimum, the source and destination directories.
-You can either pass these directly to the constructor (see the code below).
+You can pass these directly to the constructor (see the code below).

 ```python
 import flacthis